On the Complexity of Approximating Multimarginal Optimal Transport: Multimarginal Sinkhorn Algorithm

 We present the pseudocode of the multimarginal Sinkhorn algorithm in Algorithm~\ref{Algorithm:Sinkhorn}.
 This algorithm is a new generalization of the classical Sinkhorn algorithm~\citep{Cuturi-2013-Sinkhorn} and different from the existing multimarginal Sinkhorn algorithms~\citep{Benamou-2015-Iterative, Benamou-2019-Generalized, Peyre-2019-Computational}.
 Indeed, the main difference lies in the greedy choice of the next marginal (cf. \textbf{Step 2}).
 This simple yet crucial modification makes our complexity bound analysis work while only the asymptotic convergence properties are proved for the existing multimarginal Sinkhorn algorithms.

 \paragraph{Comments on algorithmic scheme.} Algorithm~\ref{Algorithm:Sinkhorn} can be interpreted as a greedy block coordinate descent algorithm~\citep{Dhillon-2011-Nearest, Nutini-2015-Coordinate} for solving the dual entropic regularized MOT problem in Eq.~\eqref{prob:MOT_regularized_dual}; see~\citet[Lemma~1]{Tupitsa-2020-Multimarginal} for the justification.
+However, the corresponding known complexity bounds for greedy block coordinate descent algorithms can not be applied to analyze Algorithm~\ref{Algorithm:Sinkhorn}.
+Indeed, the per-iteration progress is quantified using the $\ell_2$-norm in the existing algorithmic scheme and convergence analysis.
+This will lead to the worse complexity bound than ours since it does not respect the structure of MOT problem.
+In contrast, Algorithm~\ref{Algorithm:Sinkhorn} employs KL divergence to quantify the per-iteration progress and link it to the $\ell_1$-norm via appeal to the Pinsker inequality~\citep{Cover-2012-Elements}.

-At each iteration, an exact coordinate update for the $K$-th variable is performed while other variables are fixed\footnote{~\citet{Meshi-2012-Convergence} showed that the greedy rule was implemented efficiently by using a max-heap structure for many structured problems.}.
+More specifically, an exact coordinate update for the $K$-th variable is performed at each iteration while other variables are fixed\footnote{~\citet{Meshi-2012-Convergence} showed that the greedy rule was implemented efficiently by using a max-heap structure for many structured problems.}.
 Here we choose $K$ by using the greedy rule as follows,

 where $\rho: \Rspace_+^n \times \Rspace_+^n \rightarrow \Rspace_+$ is defined as

 Following up the optimal transport literature~\citep{Cuturi-2013-Sinkhorn, Altschuler-2017-Near}, we set the stopping criterion as $E_t \leq \varepsilon'$ for some tolerance $\varepsilon' > 0$, where $E_t$ is defined by